-This lesson presents a framework for exploring challenges associated with sustainable management of food, energy, and water (FEW) resources in user-defined case study locations using a combination of jigsaw and role playing methods.
-In the base scenario described in this lesson plan students are presented with U.S. regions that have an uneven distribution of resources; for example, the Pacific Northwest has ample water while other regions are water-limited but are rich in fertile land (e.g., the Midwest) or in sunlight for electricity production (e.g., Mojave desert).
-In this lesson, students use concept maps to evaluate the various natural and social factors influencing a community’s ability to secure and utilize these critical resources.
+This case study presents a framework for exploring challenges associated with sustainable management of food, energy, and water (FEW) resources in user-defined case study locations using a combination of jigsaw and role playing methods.
+In the base scenario described in the lesson plan, students are presented with U.S. regions that have an uneven distribution of resources; for example, the Pacific Northwest has ample water while other regions are water-limited but are rich in fertile land (e.g., the Midwest) or in sunlight for electricity production (e.g., Mojave desert).
+In this case study, students use concept maps to evaluate the various natural and social factors influencing a community’s ability to secure and utilize these critical resources.
 Then, working in groups, students propose a sustainable development policy specific to their community’s needs and evaluate its effectiveness using a game-based approach.
-This lesson (and associated case study framework) is designed for use in introductory courses of any discipline that address management of natural resources by communities in some capacity; suggestions are provided throughout the handout on ways to modify the content to reflect a specific course focus or course level.
-This lesson can be implemented in three 50-minute class periods.
+This case study is designed for use in introductory courses of any discipline that address management of natural resources by communities in some capacity; suggestions are provided throughout the handout on ways to modify the content to reflect a specific course focus or course level.
+This case study can be implemented as a lesson in three, 50-minute class periods.

 Sustainable Development: It’s as Easy as F-E-W

 This lesson was successfully implemented in an interdisciplinary course on food-energy-water systems with 20 students (freshman-senior) from different disciplines (arts & sciences, engineering, business, environmental & biological sciences, pharmacy).